St Mary Our Lady, Sidlesham: War memorial

 The Sidlesham War Memorial is a grade II listed structure.
 It is located within the churchyard and consists of a squat obelisk on a square plinth.
 It is set within a small kerbed enclosure.
 It was originally constructed in the 1920s to commemorate the 20 Sidlesham people who lost their lives in the First World War.

 There was an addition dedicated in 1948 to the people who lost their lives in the Second World War.
 Coincidentally and unusually it was for 20 people as in the First World War.

 The graveyard has a total of eight graves commemorated by the Commonwealth War Graves Commission.
 There are three war graves dating from the First World War and five from the Second World War.

 Cathedral 950

 As part of the Cathedral celebrating 950 years since its foundation, when the see was moved from Selsey to Chichester, a Pilgrim route has been created between the site of Saint Wilfrid's cathedral at Selsey and that of Chichester.
-One of the places on that newly created route is St Mary Our Lady at Sidlesham.
+One of the places on that route is St Mary Our Lady at Sidlesham.